bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hardy.md

 **Hardy**'s interests covered many topics of pure mathematics:- Diophantine analysis, summation of divergent series, Fourier series, the Riemann zeta function and the distribution of primes.

 ### Mathematical Profile (Excerpt):
-* His mother Sophia had been a teacher at Lincoln Teacher's Training School.
 * Both parents were highly intelligent with some mathematical skills but, coming from poor families, had not been able to have a university education.
 * He came top of his class in all subjects.
 * But, as a result of coming top of his class, he had to go in front of the school to receive prizes: and that he could not bear.